Displayr/rhtmlDonut/docs/layout_algorithm.md

   | (advanced) iteration min increment | 0.0001 | `labels.advanced.min.increment`      | `settings.labelIterationMinIncrement`      |
   | (advanced) iteration max increment | 0.005  | `labels.advanced.max.increment`      | `settings.labelIterationMaxIncrement`      |

 *Config Descriptions*

 * *donut inner radius*: The radius of the inside of the donut, expressed as a percentage of the donut outer radius.
-Set to 0% to make a traditional pie graph |
+Set to 0% to make a traditional pie graph
-* *label offset percentage*: The distance the labels should be placed "beyond" the outer donut radius, expressed as a percentage of the donut outer radius. |
+* *label offset percentage*: The distance the labels should be placed "beyond" the outer donut radius, expressed as a percentage of the donut outer radius.
-* *max label width percentage*: maximum label width as a percentage of total width |
+* *max label width percentage*: maximum label width as a percentage of total width
-* *label font size*: initial font size used for labels before adjustments |
+* *label font size*: initial font size used for labels before adjustments
 * *label _minimum_ font size*: the minimum font size to be used.
-Adjustments will not shrink font beyond this value |
+Adjustments will not shrink font beyond this value
+* *use inner labels*: if true, then labels will be moved inside the donut during collision resolution phase
 * *labels.padding.inner*: Exact Padding between rows in a multi line label
 * *labels.padding.outer*: Padding between different labels
 * *minumum label display threshold*: Any segment with a fractional value lower than minAngle will not have a label.
-Note some segments with higher values will still not be displayed based on adjustments made |
+Note some segments with higher values will still not be displayed based on adjustments made
-* *max label line angle*: Hide any label where the angle between the radial line and the label line (line from outerRadius to label) is greater than the "max label line angle" |
+* *max label line angle*: Hide any label where the angle between the radial line and the label line (line from outerRadius to label) is greater than the "max label line angle"
 * *(advanced) lift off angle*: Controls point where initial label placement algorithm begins to place the labels farther away from the outer radius.
-See doc here (TODO link doc) |
+See doc here (TODO link doc)
-* *(advanced) max vertical offset*: At the 90 and 270 degree mark, what is the maximum distance between labels and outer radius. |
+* *(advanced) max vertical offset*: At the 90 and 270 degree mark, what is the maximum distance between labels and outer radius.
 * *(advanced) iteration min increment*: The label algorithm aborts on specific conditions, then retries with a higher min angle threshold.
-This increment bounds the amount the min angle threshold can increase between iterations |
+This increment bounds the amount the min angle threshold can increase between iterations
-* *(advanced) iteration max increment*: See description above for "iteration min increment" |
+* *(advanced) iteration max increment*: See description above for "iteration min increment"

 ## Label layout Algorithm overview